 The Alesis Nitro is an entry-level electronic drum set aimed at beginners and drummers on a budget.
 This kit can be purchased for a relatively low price considering all of the features it comes with and that will surely appeal to any potential drummers not wanting to break the bank.
 On the scale of things, this is a very cheap kit price-wise, considering that many high-end electronic drum sets can fetch well over $5,000.
 For the money, Alesis have produced an impressive and lightweight drum set that will be popular amongst the old and young alike.
 Let’s get into the details of the Alesis Nitro.

 First impressions are that Alesis have done a great job keeping the size of this kit down.
 It all folds down to take up a minimum of space.
 It’s similar to another Alesis drum set, the DM Lite in that it can be transported quite easily.
 This is a five piece drum set with three cymbals, a drum rack, and a drum module.
+With this kit, they’ve really doubled down on what is actually important and cut out the noise.

 The drum pads themselves are of the rubber variety.
 There’s no room for fancy mesh heads here when you’re working with a budget of a few hundred dollars.
 The three tom pads are single-zoned, meaning there is only one trigger on the pad.
 You can’t get any sound from playing on the rims.
 When it comes to the snare, Alesis have opted to make it a dual-zone pad.
 This lends itself to far more dynamic possibilities as you have another trigger on the pad to play with.